gruntjs/grunt-docs/Getting-started.md

 };
 ```

-Custom project-specific tasks don't need to be defined in the Gruntfile; they may be defined in external `.js` files and loaded via the [[grunt.loadTasks|grunt#grunt.loadtasks]] method.
+Custom project-specific tasks don't need to be defined in the `Gruntfile`; they may be defined in external `.js` files and loaded via the [[grunt.loadTasks|grunt#grunt.loadtasks]] method.

 ## Further Reading

 * The [[Installing grunt]] guide has detailed information about installing specific, production or in-development, versions of Grunt and grunt-cli.
-* The [[Configuring Tasks]] guide has an in-depth explanation on how to configure tasks, targets, options and files inside the Gruntfile, along with an explanation of templates, globbing patterns and importing external data.
+* The [[Configuring Tasks]] guide has an in-depth explanation on how to configure tasks, targets, options and files inside the `Gruntfile`, along with an explanation of templates, globbing patterns and importing external data.
 * The [[Creating Tasks]] guide lists the differences between the types of Grunt tasks and shows a number of sample tasks and configurations.
 * For more information about writing custom tasks or Grunt plugins, check out the [[developer documentation|grunt]].